ikergarcia1996/ikergarcia1996.github.io/experience.md

       <h3 class="card-title">Egonlabur: Grants for stays in centers other than the one in which the PhD is carried out</h3>
       <p class="meta">Basque Government</p>
       <p class="meta">Jan.
 2022</p>
-      <p>Associated with UPV/EHU.
-Egonlabur grants for stays in centers other than the one in which the PhD is carried out.
+      <p>Egonlabur grants for stays in centers other than the one in which the PhD is carried out.
 3.475€</p>
     </div>
   </div>